Raritan High School: Athletics

 The boys' basketball team won the Group III state championship in 2004, defeating Manasquan High School by a score of 71–60 in the tournament final.

 The football team won the Central Jersey Group II state sectional championships in 2004 and 2015.
-The team won its first playoff-era title in 2004 with a 35–12 win against Carteret High School in the Central Jersey Group II title game.
+The team won its first playoff-era title in 2004, with a 35–12 win against Carteret High School in the Central Jersey Group II title game.
 The team won the Central Jersey Group II state sectional championship in 2015 with a 28–26 win over Lincoln High School on a touchdown that came with 10 seconds left on the clock.

-The wrestling team won the Central Jersey Group II state sectional title in 2004, 2012 2018 and 2022, and won the Group II state championship in 2012 and 2022 The team won the 2006 Shore Conference Class A Central title.
+The wrestling team won the Central Jersey Group II state sectional title in 2004, 2012, 2018, and 2022, and won the Group II state championship in 2012 and 2022.
+The team won the 2006 Shore Conference Class A Central title.
 With a 19–4 record, the team reached the finals of the NJSIAA Central Jersey.
 The 2012 wrestling team won the Class A Central title, with a 24-6 team record, the team won the Central Jersey Group II sectional championship (the team's second sectional title overall and first time since 2004) and the program's first ever NJSIAA Group II state championship.
 The 2022 team won the Central Jersey Group II sectional championship (the team's fourth sectional title overall and first since 2018) by defeating Rumson-Fair Haven Regional High School by 42-25 in the sectional finals, and then defeating Hanover Park High School in the Group II semifinals at 56-21 and then High Point Regional High School at 37-27 in the finals to bring home the program's second Group II state championship and finish the season with a 22-6 record.

-The girls' track and field team won the 2007 Shore Conference A-Central Division title and in that same season defeated Red Bank Catholic High School's girls' track and field team for the first time in the school's 45-year history.

 Administration

 The school's principal is Andrew R. Piotrowski.
-His administration team includes two assistant principals.
+His core administration team includes two assistant principals.